Microsoft Entra ID authorization for SCIM

 1. From the list of applications, select your new application → Provisioning.

-3. On the Provisioning details page, enter the require information:
+3. Enter the require information:

 • Provisioning mode: Automatic